LoyolaChicagoBooks/introcs-csharp/source/data/lab-division-sentences.rst

 :ref:`substitution-in-writeline` to format output.

-Before writing your final program, you might like to review some of the parts, testing in the :ref:`csharp` program, so you get immediate feedback for the calculations.
+Before writing your final program, you might like to review some of the parts, testing in a scratch program as in :ref:`csharp`, so you get feedback for the calculations.

 Requirements